-- → Have a Chair who is involved in the appointment of new Committee members, including providing advice on the skills and experience being sought by the Committee, and is responsible for ensuring that the work of the Audit Committee is appropriately resourced; - → Be independent and objective; in addition each member should have a good understanding of the objectives and priorities of the organisation and of their role as an Audit Committee member; - → Encourage the Accountable Officer, Head of Internal Audit and Director of Finance to attend meetings (though not as members of the Audit Committee); - → Should have regular and on-going liaison with External Auditors; and - → Should ensure it has effective communication with the Board and Accountable Officer, the Head of Internal Audit, the External Auditor, and other stakeholders.
+- → own corporately an appropriate skills mix to allow it to carry out its overall function - at least one of the Committee members should have recent and relevant financial experience; - → have a Chair whose role goes beyond chairing meetings - this is key to achieving Committee effectiveness.
+The additional workload should be taken into account in the appointment of the Chair; - → have a Chair who is involved in the appointment of new Committee members, including providing advice on the skills and experience being sought by the Committee, and is responsible for ensuring that the work of the Audit Committee is appropriately resourced; - → be independent and objective in addition each member should have a good understanding of the objectives and priorities of the organisation and of their role as an Audit Committee member; - → encourage the Accountable Officer, Head of Internal Audit and Director of Finance to attend meetings (though not as members of the Audit Committee); - → have regular and ongoing liaison with External Auditors; - → ensure it has effective communication with the Accountable Officer, the Head of Internal Audit, the External Auditor, and other stakeholders.
 In addition, the role of the Chair and provision of appropriate secretariat support are important elements in achieving Audit Committee effectiveness.